andotalao24/andotalao24.github.io/_pages/projects.md

 ## Featured
 **Improving fairness of Large Language Models**  June 2023 - Current
-*supervised by Prof. Mengye Ren, Dr. Zhun Deng and Prof. James Zou*
+*supervised by Prof. Mengye Ren and Prof. James Zou*

 - Working on understanding the effects of supervised finetuning on LLMs for debiasing from the view of continual learning.